joakimk/toniq/README.md

 Toniq.enqueue(SendEmailWorker, [subject: "5 minute reminder!", to: "..."], persist: false)
 ```

+## Designed for safety and simplicity first

+In contrast to many other job queues toniq is very simple.
+That does not mean it's not powerful.

+Instead of using redis as a messaging queue, toniq uses it as a backup system.

+Jobs are run within the VM where they are enqueued, but if that VM is stopped or crashes, jobs can be recovered from the backup in redis.

+By running jobs within the same VM that enqueues them we avoid having to use any locks in redis.
+Locking is a very complex subject and very hard to get right.
+Toniq should be simple and reliable, so let's avoid locking!

+The failover system consists of three independent processes:

+* `Toniq.Keepalive` reports in as long as the VM is running and redis is available
+* `Toniq.Takeover` takes over jobs from VMs that hasn't reported in recently enough
+* `Toniq.JobImporter` enqueues and runs the jobs that where taken over

+Toniq will restart all it's processes if keepalive fails.
+The new processes will be be treated just the same as if the entire VM was restarted.
+They will try and take over jobs just the same as any other VM instance.

+The default timeouts and intervals should work for most use cases, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.

 ## FAQ

 ### Why have a job queue at all?